EnoughTea/stabilkon/README.md

 There are 2 things you might want to keep in mind:

-1. There is 1 texture per mesh, so all your images should be packed into a texture atlas.
+1. Static image builder assumes 1 texture per mesh, so all your images should be packed into a texture atlas.
 If a single atlas is not enough, create several meshes and overlay them.
-2. Mesh itself should not be too big, so keep your map chunks reasonable, like 1 048 576 quads (1024×1024).

->OpenGL does not specify max size for buffers, leaving implementation details to the GPU driver.
-As of 2021, high-end GPUs can be expected to allocate 512 MB for a single vertex buffer, but certain Intel chipsets may fail to allocate anything over 32 MB though.
+2. Mesh itself should be as big as possible, but not too big for GPU to handle.
+When in doubt, aim for 32 MiB chunks.